323 million people visited a National Park Service property in 2025. That’s with a 43-day government shutdown where most parks had zero staff.

 Description

-We could try to describe to you the singular beauty and majesty of one of the great wonders of the world or we could let one of America’s greatest presidents do it.
-We’re going to let President Theodore Roosevelt do it.
+We could try to describe to you the singular beauty and majesty of one of the great wonders of the world, or we could let one of America’s greatest presidents do it–President Theodore Roosevelt.

 “In the Grand Canyon, Arizona has a natural wonder which is in kind absolutely unparalleled throughout the rest of the world.
 I want to ask you to keep this great wonder of nature as it now is.